wifisensing/PicoScenes-Manual/source/scenarios.rst

    Each Wi-Fi NIC has `four` IDs.

 Looking at the first four columns of the output, we see that ``array_status`` shows four IDs for each NIC, namely, PhyPath, PhyId, DeviceId and MonId.
-We first explain the latter three and then PhyPath:
+We first explain the latter three IDs and then PhyPath:

 - **PhyId**: this is the system level *Physical ID* assigned by the Linux `mac80211` module.
 This ID is mainly used for low-level hardware control.
 This ID is subjected to change on every reboot.
 - **DevId**: this is the system level *Device ID* assigned by the Linux `mac80211` module.
 This ID is mainly used for normal Wi-Fi connections.
 This ID is subjected to change on every reboot.